Find free Utah criminal records in every UT county through official channels today.

 For Utah counties, there are a few ways to locate criminal records.
 Try these free options in Utah:

-Use the County’s Court and Clerk Office To Conduct a Utah Criminal Records Search
+Use the County Court Clerk’s Office To Conduct a Utah Criminal Records Search

 The first step is to figure out in what county the individual’s case was held.
 Once you have that information, you can call the county courthouse to see if you can make a direct request for criminal records.
 Or simply go to the county courthouse in person and request criminal records if that is your preference.